The first day of school is coming up soon, and you want to be prepared for students when they walk through the door.

 10. Write the Best Things About Summer Break.

-This collection of first day of school writing activities wouldn’t be complete without having an activity that gives students the opportunity to talk about their summer vacations.
+This collection of first-day-of-school writing activities wouldn’t be complete without having an activity that gives students the opportunity to talk about their summer vacations.

 Simply ask students to describe the best things that happened during their summer break.